-Designing and developing projects which will enable students to identify problems which will be solved in a methodical way which will lead to solutions which are justifiable and further work to improve the solution will be addressed for future work.
+Designing and developing projects which will enable pupils to identify problems which will be solved in a methodical way which will lead to solutions which are justifiable and further work to improve the solution will be addressed for future work.

-Students will learn to design algorithms to solve specific problems using a well-defined programming language.
-Students will explore other multiple methods to arrive at a similar or better solution.
+Pupils will learn to design algorithms to solve specific problems using a well-defined programming language.
+Pupils will explore other multiple methods to arrive at a similar or better solution.

-The risks associated with online activity and legal and social issues will be addressed by exposing students to a range of real-life issues from which a deeper understanding and thought will allow them to become a responsible digital citizen.
+The risks associated with online activity and legal and social issues will be addressed by exposing pupils to a range of reallife issues from which a deeper understanding and thought will allow them to become a responsible digital citizen.